Reading an aurora forecast gets much easier once you know the few key indicators that actually matter. Here’s the practical breakdown and key metrics:

 Q: What is the best Aurora forecast app

 A: Hello Aurora is probably the best aurora forecast apps available.
 It combines real-time aurora predictions with a helpful community of aurora hunters sharing updates and sightings.
-It’s an all-in-one, must-have app for anyone who wants the best chance of seeing the Northern Lights.
+It’s an all-in-one, must-have app for anyone who wants the best chance of seeing the Northern Lights in 2026!

 Q: How is the aurora forecast measured?